Marketing to Dentists: How to Market to Dentists

 Beyond the DMDs

 Doctors are not the only people making recommendations within a practice, whether that’s for patient care or solutions that help things run more smoothly.
-So, you should be sure to create materials that appeal to the other key people that commonly work within dental practices:
+So, you should be sure to create materials that appeal to the other key people who commonly work within dental practices:

 • Certified Dental Assistant (CDA)